 Calling a stored procedure

-You can call a stored procedure using the SQL CALL command.
+You can call a stored procedure in one of several ways.

 Once you have the privileges to call the stored procedure, you can use a CALL statement to call the stored procedure.